voducminh1402/MAQFurniBest/README.md

  - Open appsettings.json file and change the username and password of Microsoft SQL Server

 Step 4: Add libraries
- - Add all libraries in folder lib to project
+ - Add all libraries that occurs in project file

 Step 5: Run project with terminal `dotnet watch run` and enjoy that moment ^^